Participants will gain an understanding of what increases a woman’s risk of postpartum hemorrhage and how to appropriately respond to the condition.

 *Pulse pressure is the difference between the systolic and diastolic blood pressure.

-It is also important to remember when the patient starts bleeding heavier than normal; atony is usually the cause.
-It is important to perform a thorough assessment, perform fundal massage, make sure that her bladder is empty, and stay with the patient while help is called.
+It is also important to remember that when the patient starts bleeding heavier than normal, atony is usually the cause.
+It is important to perform a thorough assessment, perform fundal massage, ensure her bladder is empty, and stay with the patient while help is called.

-There are numerous checklists or algorithms that follow the stages of hemorrhage.
+Some numerous checklists or algorithms follow the stages of hemorrhage.
 The checklists are similar, and each hospital should choose one to use.
-The ideal algorithm is one that has all of the stages on one page.1 There are also algorithms that have a page for each stage of hemorrhage, along with treatment.
+The ideal algorithm has all the stages on one page (OB Hemorrhage Toolkit, 2019).
+Some algorithms have a page for each stage of hemorrhage and treatment.

 Stage 2 occurs when the bleeding continues but is <1500mL.
-The patient should have additional medications, a 2nd IV placed, and blood brought to the bed.
+The patient should have additional medications, a 2nd IV, and blood brought to the bed.
 Labs should be ordered.
 The reason for PPH still needs to be determined.
 The patient may need to go to the OR.
 A uterine tamponade balloon may be useful.
-All OB providers should be trained on how to use a uterine tamponade balloon.
+All OB providers should be trained to use a uterine tamponade balloon.
 The RN may assist by filling the balloon as directed by the manufacturer.

 Stage 3 occurs when blood loss is >1500mL; the patient has had 2 units of blood or is unstable.
 At this time, all emergency personnel, including anesthesia, should be present.
 The massive transfusion protocol should be activated.
 The patient will need blood and blood products.
 A body and fluid warmer should be used at this time.
 The patient may need central hemodynamic monitoring.
-The patient may also need a hysterectomy or uterine artery ligation.1 This woman is at risk of shock and cardiac arrest.
+The patient may also need a hysterectomy or uterine artery ligation.
+This woman is at risk of shock and cardiac arrest (OB Hemorrhage Toolkit, 2019).
 She may require close observation in the intensive care unit (ICU) once the crisis has passed.

 All labor and delivery units should be prepared for hemorrhage.
 Every unit should have all medications available immediately.
 Each unit should also have a cart with hemorrhage supplies and checklists ready.
 A uterine tamponade balloon with instructions should also be included in the cart.
-Hospitals should also have a response team for this type of emergency, a massive transfusion protocol, and emergency blood release.10 Labor and delivery units should also be conducting hemorrhage drills with L&D staff and providers.
-Drills allow the staff to improve communication, readiness, and determine any barriers to appropriate treatment.12
+Hospitals should also have a response team for this type of emergency, a massive transfusion protocol, and emergency blood release checklists (Maternal Health, 2019).
+Labor and delivery units should also be conducting hemorrhage drills with L&D staff and providers.
+Drills allow the staff to improve communication and readiness and determine any barriers to appropriate treatment (Committee Opinion, 2011).

 Maternal outcomes improve with early and aggressive blood replacement intervention.
-Both emergency blood release (uncrossed O negative) and massive transfusion protocols should be in place.
+Emergency blood release (uncrossed O negative) and massive transfusion protocols should be in place.
 During a significant obstetric hemorrhage, transfusion should be based on vital signs and blood loss and should not be delayed by waiting for laboratory results.
 Calcium replacement will often be necessary with massive transfusion due to the citrate used for anticoagulation in blood products.
-During the massive transfusion, the patient’s arterial blood gas, electrolytes, and core temperature should be monitored, and all transfused fluids should be warmed.
-Direct warming of the patient should also be initiated to maintain euthermia and to avoid added coagulopathy.1
+During the massive transfusion, the patient's arterial blood gas, electrolytes, and core temperature should be monitored, and all transfused fluids should be warmed.
+Direct warming of the patient should also be initiated to maintain euthermia and avoid added coagulopathy (OB Hemorrhage Toolkit, 2019).

 There are numerous medications used to treat PPH.
 The following uterotonic agents are used to help the uterus contract.

 Debriefing after an emergency, such as a postpartum hemorrhage, is also vital to the caregivers.
-Every stage 2 or 3 hemorrhage should have a debriefing.
-Conducting a debrief created a culture of safety in L&D. Debriefing should be confidential.
+Every stage 2 or 3 hemorrhages should have a debriefing.
+Conducting a debrief creates a safety culture in L&D. Debriefing should be confidential.
 It is not part of the patient record.
-Debriefing is used to determine what went well and identify any barriers to giving the best care.
-Debriefing improves communication among all involved and makes the unit safer.13 Debriefing also helps caregivers process their own feelings about the emergency.
+Debriefing is used to determine what went well and identify barriers to giving the best care.
+Debriefing improves communication among all involved and makes the unit safer (Tirelli & Colpa-Lewis).
+Debriefing also helps caregivers process their feelings about the emergency.

-Postpartum hemorrhage is a traumatic experience to the woman, her family, and the caregivers.
-During the crisis, it is difficult to explain what is happening.
+Postpartum hemorrhage is a traumatic experience for the woman, her family, and the caregivers.
+During a crisis, it is difficult to explain what is happening.
 Studies have shown that some women never receive an explanation of what happened.
-It is important for the woman to know what happened so she can process the event.
-During the crisis, it also may be beneficial to the woman and the family, if the family can stay with the patient.
+The woman needs to know what happened so she can process the event.
+During the crisis, it also may be beneficial to the woman and the family if the family can stay with the patient.
 It is important to provide a calm, healing environment after the crisis.
-Attention to the woman’s emotional status is important.
-She must be assessed for acute trauma and referred to counseling services if needed.1 Caregivers may also experience acute trauma and should seek resources as needed.
-Most hospitals have an employee assistance program that can start the process.
+Attention to the woman's emotional status is important.
+If needed, she must be assessed for acute trauma and referred to counseling services (OB Hemorrhage Toolkit, 2019).
+Caregivers may also experience acute trauma and should seek resources as needed.
+Most hospitals have an employee assistance program that can start the process., 2017).

-Victoria is a 31-year-old G2P1 who underwent cesarean at 11 pm for prolonged second stage and arrest of descent, after a 24-hour labor with dysfunctional labor, augmentation, and a 3-hour second stage.
-Birthweight was 4800 grams.
+Victoria is a 31-year-old G2P1 who underwent a cesarean at 11 pm for a prolonged second stage and arrest of descent after 24-hour labor with dysfunctional labor, augmentation, and a 3-hour second stage.
+The birth weight was 4800 grams.
 Pre-op hematocrit was 37%.
-During surgery, blood loss reported to be 1000 mL, and an extension of the transverse uterine incision was sutured while extending in the left broad ligament.
+During surgery, blood loss was reported to be 1000 mL, and an extension of the transverse uterine incision was sutured while extending in the left broad ligament.
 The patient is now in the recovery room at midnight and complaining of abdominal pain.
 BP 120/60, pulse 120.
-Patient passing a moderate amount of blood clots.
+The patient passed a moderate amount of blood clots.
 Oxytocin running IV (125 cc/hr of D5RL with 20 U oxytocin).
-At 12:30 am, the patient passing more clots.
+At 12:30 am, the patient passed more clots.
 BP 70/40, pulse 150, urine output less than 20cc since surgery.
-Abdomen seems distended.
+The abdomen seems distended.

 Think about:

 The patient is taken to surgery.
-Ten minutes prior to surgery, the patient is clearly in shock and oozing from IV sites and bleeding per vagina.
-Incision opened and revealed a large hematoma in broad ligament extending retroperitoneally, bleeding occurring from left corner uterine incision.
+Ten minutes before surgery, the patient is clearly in shock and oozing from IV sites and bleeding per vagina.
+The incision opened, revealing a large hematoma in the broad ligament extending retroperitoneally.
+Bleeding occurs from the left corner uterine incision.
 Massive transfusion protocol started.

 Postpartum hemorrhage is a serious complication of childbirth that increases maternal morbidity and mortality.
 PPH can have long-lasting effects on the woman, her family, and her caregivers.
 All L&D units must always be prepared for a hemorrhage.
-Supplies, medications, drills, and debriefings are all necessary tools to improve the care that a woman receives during a postpartum hemorrhage.
+Supplies, medications, drills, and debriefings are all necessary tools to improve a woman's care during a postpartum hemorrhage.